xumzheng/microsoft-graph-docs/api-reference/v1.0/includes/snippets/csharp/call-updaterecordingstatus-csharp-snippets.md

 //THIS SNIPPET IS A PREVIEW FOR THE KIOTA BASED SDK.
 NON-PRODUCTION USE ONLY var graphClient = new GraphServiceClient(requestAdapter);

-var requestBody = new UpdateRecordingStatusPostRequestBody {
+var requestBody = new Microsoft.Graph.Communications.Calls.Item.UpdateRecordingStatus.UpdateRecordingStatusPostRequestBody
+{
 	ClientContext = "clientContext-value",
 	Status = RecordingStatus.Notrecording | recording | failed,